iOS Forensic Analysis

 - Address: Contact to which the message is sent or received from.

 - Date: The data on which the message was sent or received.

 - Text: The content of the message.
-It is blank in case it is a MMS.
+It is blank in case it is an MMS.

-iOS devices store enormous amount of data that serves to be of importance in a iOS forensic analysis.
+iOS devices store the enormous amount of data that serves to be of importance in an iOS forensic analysis.
 When extracted in the right form with careful measures, the evidence can prove the culprit guilty or innocent.